-Achievement test scores, teacher recommendations, and/or other assessment tools will be used to select students, grades K-6, for the Intervention program.
-Students will receive individualized and/or small group instruction in specific areas of weakness.
-Inclusion has also been implemented into the program which allows the Intervention teacher to go into the classroom to work with all of the students in reading.
-Parents will be notified if their child receives specific reading intervention instruction.
+Achievement test scores, teacher recommendations and/or other assessment tools will be used to select students, grades K-6, for the Title I Reading Program.
+Students who qualify will receive individualized and small group instruction in specific areas of weakness.
+Inclusion has also been implemented into the program which allows the Title I teacher to go into the classroom to work with all of the students in reading and language.
+Parents will be contacted if their child/children qualify for Title I Reading.